OSE3Sandbox/openshiftv3-workshop/ops1-storage.md

       storage: 100Mi
 ```

-The annotation:     volume.beta.kubernetes.io/storage-class: gluster-fast
+The annotation:     volume.beta.kubernetes.io/storage-class: fast-storage
  is used to select the desired storage type.

+* oc create -f fast-pvc.yml

+#### Step 3b - Create PVC from the UI
 Select your storage project in the OpenShift UI

 In the left-hand navigation panel, click the Storage tab.
 Here you should see the PersistentVolumeClaim that you have created.
-It should be bound to a GlusterFS Volume.
+It should be bound to a GlusterFS or AWS Volume.

 ##### Step 4 - Attach storage to your application